-Responsible for providing Tutoring and homework assistance to children aged Kindergarten through 12th grade in the development of reading and math skills.
+Responsible for providing Tutoring and homework assistance to children aged Kindergarten through 12th grade in the development of reading and math skills, or other specified subject.
 This position requires the ability to provide positive academic assistance through quality group and one-on-one tutoring with tangible outcomes.
 Tutors may be required to utilize Boys and Girls Club National curriculum in line with academic success.

 KEY ROLES (Essential Job Responsibilities)

 - Teaches math and reading skills to members from across ability levels and varies instruction accordingly.

 - Coordinates academic tutorials including individualized and group tutoring, tutor/mentor training, and academic skills workshops.